matt7045/GonkStonks/README.md

  ALSO opens the **GUI**

 # GUI...
 Dead-simple.
-TKinter?
+TKinter!
 ## Page 1
+IBKR Client Portal Authentication.
+Handled for us.
 1) Text box for username
 2) Text box for password
-3) Text box for LOGIN...Login saves USERNAME and PASSWORD to variables
+3) Authenticates IBKR API
 ## Page 2
 1) Text box for quantity
 2) Text box for price